Biography

 Photo by Matt Cascardi

-Adrian started playing violin at the age of four and in his teens studied classical violin at the McGill Conservatory of Music in Montreal.
+Adrian started playing violin at age four and in his teens studied classical violin at the McGill Conservatory of Music in Montreal.
 He later learned to play drums, guitar and worked on his singing and songwriting.

 He moved to the San Francisco Bay Area in 1995 where as a sideman violinist he began supporting local Bay Area bands, playing some of the area's better known venues including the Fillmore, Yoshi's SF (main stage), Slim’s, The Independent and The Sweetwater.
+In 2005 he formed the Adrian West Band which has performed steadily at venues and festivals all over the Bay Area.

 Chameleons & Butterflies

-In 2017-2018 Adrian combined his love of music with his love of science in a multimedia show called An Evening of Music & Science which wove his music with synchronized videos and presentations on the subject of how life began on Earth.
+In 2017-2018 Adrian combined his love of music with his love of science in a multimedia show called An Evening of Music & Science which wove his music with synchronized videos and presentations on the subject of "how life began on Earth".
 The show was put on twice at The Monkey House in Berkeley and three times in SF at the Shelton Theater.

 Photo by Heather Keevican